aircode610/Qlankr/README.md

 Qlankr is built for **QA engineers and QA leads at small indie game studios** (roughly 1–15 person teams) who:

 - Don't have a dedicated testing infrastructure team
-- Are doing QA manually across multiple tools — GitHub, Jira, Notion, Grafana, Kibana, Slack
+- Are doing QA manually across multiple tools — GitHub, Jira, Notion, Grafana, Kibana
 - Spend significant time on reproduction research rather than finding new bugs
 - Receive bug reports back from developers with "cannot reproduce" because the reports lacked enough context